rsavajiyani/axway-open-docs/content/en/docs/central/cli_central/cli_apiservices.md

 ably-rest-api                                5 days ago    ably-rest-api                                 APIService     Environment  apig33
 ```

-You can also get help with a list of supported resource types:
+To get help with a list of supported resource types, run:

 ```
 amplify central get
 ```

-Which will output a table of supported resources, along with their resource kinds and short names:
+This command outputs a table of supported resources, along with their resource kinds and short names:

 ```
-The server supports following resources:
+The server supports the following resources:

 RESOURCE                  SHORT NAMES  RESOURCE KIND                   SCOPED  SCOPE KIND apiserviceinstances       apisi        APIServiceInstance              true    Environment